OtterUniversity/DeJayboat/README.md

 > NOTE: there is no support for selfhosting, this is meant to be a custom, private bot

-if you are not an otter university member then clone the snippets repo
+if you are an otter university member then clone the snippets repo

 if not, you probably want to remove commands/snippets